fish-shell/fish-shell/doc_src/language.rst

     > status features
-    stderr-nocaret          on  3.0 ^ no longer redirects stderr qmark-noglob            off 3.0 ? no longer globs regex-easyesc           off 3.1 string replace -r needs fewer \\'s ampersand-nobg-in-token off 3.4 & only backgrounds if followed by a separating character
+    stderr-nocaret          on  3.0 ^ no longer redirects stderr qmark-noglob            off 3.0 ? no longer globs regex-easyesc           on  3.1 string replace -r needs fewer \\'s ampersand-nobg-in-token on  3.4 & only backgrounds if followed by a separating character

 Here is what they mean: